Relationships with Society

 Book donations are a charity system in which books that have been read at work or home are appraised by a specialist company and then an amount equivalent to the total purchase price is donated to a designated organization.

-We launched this initiative in September 2010 and to date have donated 7,142 books.
-One of the organizations we support, the Rikuzentakata City Library Dream Project, used the donations to rebuild the library in July 2017 after it was destroyed in the Great East Japan Earthquake, and continues to use donations to purchase books and for library operating costs.
-Furthermore, the Nagano Prefecture Mirai Fund, a public interest incorporated foundation, provides grants to help cover the operating costs of NPOs and volunteer groups engaged in reconstruction support activities in areas affected by the Noto Peninsula earthquake that occurred on January 1, 2024.
+We launched this initiative in September 2010 and to date have donated 7,211 books.
+One of the organizations we support, the Nagano Prefecture Mirai Fund, a public interest incorporated foundation, uses the donations for private public interest activities addressing regional issues, such as providing grants for reconstruction support activities for NPOs and volunteer groups in areas affected by the Noto Peninsula earthquake that occurred on January 1, 2024.

 Social Contribution Activities through Employee Clubs